 - ‘Nonviolence – An Art of Resistance’, in Hanafi, Sari (ed.), State of Exception and Resistance in the Arab World, (Center for Arab Unity Studies (2010) [in Arabic]

-Dr Scherto Gill – Senior Research Fellow and Executive Secretary at the UK based think-tank Guerrand-Hermès Foundation for Peace, Visiting Research Fellow at the University of Sussex and Fellow of British Royal Society of Arts (RSA)
+Dr Scherto Gill – Senior Research Fellow and Executive Secretary at the UK based think-tank Guerrand-Hermès Foundation for Peace, Visiting Research Fellow and Associate Lecturer at the University of Sussex

 Dr Scherto’s research interests centre on understanding peace and human development as a holistic and dynamic process and how to apply this understanding in social transformation.

 Natalie Girke – PhD researcher, International Conflict Analysis, University of Kent/Brussels